5 men arrested in Thailand are being flown to the United States, CNN has learned

 In 2003, a North Korean ship, Pong Su which was carrying nearly 300 pounds of heroin, was seized along the eastern coast of Australia after a four-day chase.

 There isn’t enough information to determine whether the North Korean government is currently involved in drug trafficking, according to the 2013 International Narcotics Control Strategy Report issued by the U.S. State Department

 “There have been no confirmed reports of large-scale drug trafficking involving DPRK (Democratic People’s Republic of Korea) state entities since 2004,” it stated.
 “This suggests that state-sponsored drug trafficking may have ceased or been sharply reduced, or that the DPRK regime has become more adept at concealing state-sponsored trafficking of illicit drugs.”

 The report also highlighted that the “proximity and availability of precursor chemicals in China likely contribute to the production of methamphetamine within North Korea.”
 It alluded to reported transactions between North Korean traffickers and organized crime groups.

-Corrupt security agents and government officials are likely responsible for transnational drug operations, according to a different report published in North Korean Review
+Corrupt security agents and government officials are likely responsible for transnational drug operations, according to a different report published in North Korean Review in 2010.

 There is great difficulty in collecting data or accurate information regarding drug trafficking because of the secrecy in North Korea.